-Michael Yorio, M.D.
 Dr. Yorio specializes in Primary Care Sports Medicine with a focus directed toward the complete care of the active individual, which involves injury prevention, treatment, and recovery.
-He was the Director of Player Medical Services at the US Open and will be bringing a wealth of experience to JOI that includes programs like Tennis and Running Medicine programs, injury risk assessments, sports injury assessments, and exercise prescriptions.
-He has managed concussion injuries as part of his current practice in New Jersey and will begin the JOI Concussion Center to help diagnose, manage, and establish return to play protocols for our patients.
+He was the Director of Player Medical Services at the US Open.
+Dr. Yorio will be bringing a wealth of experience to JOI that includes programs like Tennis and Running Medicine programs, injury risk assessments, sports injury assessments, and exercise prescriptions.
+He has managed concussion injuries as part of his current practice in New Jersey.
+With Dr. Yorio, we will begin the JOI Concussion Center to help diagnose, manage, and establish return to play protocols for our patients.
 He will starting on August 1st, 2014.

 With the arrival of summer, some are finding that their resolution diets just don’t live up to the hype.
 It would be nice to think scientists will find a “magic diet” that will live up to all the empty promises the current fad diets give.
-Unfortunately, it has been proven repeatedly that fad diets don’t work and permanent, healthy weight loss requires limiting caloric intake, exercise and eating a healthy, balanced diet.
+Unfortunately, it has been proven repeatedly that fad diets don’t work.
+Permanent, healthy weight loss requires limiting caloric intake, exercise and eating a healthy diet.

 The media has been a powerful driving force for fad diets over the years.
 Although most diets only end in wasted money and frustration, some actually end in serious health problems.
 Most often though, the end result of a fad diet is regain of weight lost and a sense of failure that sets up the pattern of unhealthy dieting and binge eating.
 The following are “red flags” that the diet discussed is unhealthy, invalid and possibly unsafe:

 - Causes consistent weight loss of more than 2 pounds per week

 - Causes permanent weight loss (even when you stop using product)

 - Results in substantial weight loss without diet or exercise

 - Causes substantial weight loss no matter what/how much is eaten